 - 6.6.3.1.
+The Synchronization score should follow the guideline range of Technique score +10 - 6.6.3.2.
 The performance of the two skaters should have the same body coordination and timing, performing the same movements in the same direction.
-Variations are possible: e.g. heel/toe, forward/backward, left/right. - 6.6.3.2.
+Variations are possible: e.g. heel/toe, forward/backward, left/right. - 6.6.3.3.
 Mirror synchronization is not judged as part of the synchronization score.
 It is included in the artistic score.